 When we talk about its history, the first halving took place in 2012 when the original reward amount of Bitcoin was 50BTC.
-However, after halving the event, it was cut into half becoming 25 BTC.
+However, after halving the event, it was cut into half, becoming 25 BTC.
 The second Bitcoin halving occurred in 2016, wherein this amount halved into 12.5 BTC per block.
 Since then, it has stayed the same.
-Since the halving event occurs after approximately every 4 years, current 12.5 BTC will further reduce to 6.25 Bitcoin per block expectedly in May 2020.
+Since the halving event occurs after approximately every 4 years, the current 12.5 BTC will further reduce to 6.25 Bitcoin per block expectedly in May 2020.

 Halving is done to increase the operational efficiency of BTC.
 Also, network fees reduce significantly, which ultimately increases the demand for Bitcoin.
 As a result, the adoption of Bitcoin is increased widely on a global scale.

 You might be thinking, what’s the point?
 Well, unlike fiat currencies that are printed by central banks at their well, the Bitcoin supply is deliberately limited algorithmically.
 We all know that there will be only 21 million BTC in existence.
 Its finite number makes Bitcoin a deflationary asset as opposed to inflationary fiat currencies.

 Furthermore, this halving event slows down Bitcoin creation’s pace so that its supply does not surpass its demand.
 To some people, it serves as the signal to hurriedly buy BTC as its slow growth may result in its increased prices.

 What Happens after Bitcoin Halving is done?